-Jennifer Aniston and Courtney Cox’s Plane Makes An Emergency Landing En Route To Cabo
+Jennifer Aniston And Courtney Cox’s Plane Makes An Emergency Landing En Route To Cabo

 “A Gulfstream G4, tail number N729TY, lost a wheel or tire while departing from LAX.
 The aircraft departed without incident and circled near Ontario International Airport (ONT) to burn fuel.
 The plane landed at ONT without incident, with the gear down, shortly after 2 p.m.
 The plane’s planned destination was Cabo San Lucas.”

 Aniston did not publicly comment on the delay in her travel and has attempted to keep her birthday festivities private.
-During her star studded birthday bash last week she requested that her guests not post pictures from the party on social media.
+During her star-studded birthday bash last week, she requested that her guests not post pictures from the party on social media.
 However, that didn’t keep them from having a great time.
-Among the famous attendees were Ellen DeGeneres, Katy Perry, Kate Hudson, Demi Moore, John Mayer, Reese Witherspoon and more.
-Even Aniston’s ex-husband Brad Pitt made an appearance to wish the star a happy birthday.
+Among the famous attendees were Ellen DeGeneres, Katy Perry, Kate Hudson, Demi Moore, John Mayer, Reese Witherspoon, and more.
+Even Aniston’s ex-husband, Brad Pitt, made an appearance to wish the star a happy birthday.

 Of course the party wouldn’t be complete without the two women who stood by her side during her skyrocket into fame.
 Courtney Cox and Lisa Kudrow, who played Monica and Phoebe on Friends, were both in attendance.
 Cox took to Instagram to publicly wish Aniston a happy birthday.

 “The world definitely got brighter the day this girl was born.
 Happy birthday sweetheart!
 I Love you,” she wrote.